 5. To be knowledgeable about career opportunities and to refer you to Career Services as needed.

 6. To be a responsive listener and to refer you to appropriate support services within the university when needed.

 7. To discuss with you your academic performance and the implications of your performance for the undergraduate programs, graduate programs, and any professional programs you desire to pursue.

 8. To offer you the opportunity to participate in a mentoring relationship which will help you become more independent and self-directed.

-The Department of Communication Studies cannot assume responsibility for problems resulting from students failing to follow the policies stated in the catalog or from incorrect advice given by someone other than the appropriate staff member of the department.
+The Department of Communication and Media cannot assume responsibility for problems resulting from students failing to follow the policies stated in the catalog or from incorrect advice given by someone other than the appropriate staff member of the department.